What Is Respite Care?

 You can also choose group respite care.
-Usually, this takes place at assisted-living facilities, adult day care centers, or community centers.
+Usually, this takes place at assisted living facilities, adult adult day care centers, or community centers.

 These programs might include music, dance, or art classes led by trained providers.
 They often offer group meals, entertainment, or just time to socialize with others.